 If there were any presentations you found particularly useful or interesting, don’t be afraid to reach out and ask the organizers from DAM New York or the speaker for the presentation slides!
 It’ll refresh your own memory of details from the presentation and you’ll be able to share the slides with others on your team.

 17. Read Henry Stewart DAM New York Summary Posts

 Tradeshow summaries can be useful for getting the “spark notes” on sessions you didn’t attend and refreshing your memory on sessions you did.
 They’re the perfect way to realize the key trends in digital asset management for 2022 and see some of the highlights you may have overlooked.

 Let’s Meet at Henry Stewart DAM New York!

 We hope this guide helps you have a successful two days at DAM New York and we hope to meet you there!
-Stop by our TechLab, How Customized AI is Addressing Unique DAM Use Cases in Manufacturing, Entertainment and Not for Profit at 2 pm on April 15th and come say hi at our booth.
+Stop by our Breakfast Session, How Customized AI is Addressing Unique DAM Use Cases in Manufacturing, Entertainment, and Non-Profits at 8:30 am on September 16th, and come say hi at our booth!

 See you in New York!